-10 Types of Mortgage Loans Homebuyers Should Know About
+10 Different Types of Mortgage Loans Homebuyers Should Know About

 Finding the right home is just one part of the equation when buying a home.
-Choosing the right type of mortgage loan to finance the biggest financial transaction of your life is just as critical.
+Choosing from the different types of mortgage loans to pay for the biggest financial transaction of your life is just as critical.

 With so many options to choose from, it can be overwhelming, especially for first-time homebuyers, to know which home loan best suits their needs and gives them the best shot at homeownership.
 Consider the following 10 types of mortgage loans to help in your decision.